 Yes, you can check for warrants online in California through an online search.
-It’s useful to know how to do this so you can see if you or someone else has one.
 You can request this information anonymously, but you need several pieces of information to look them up.
+The state offers an online warrant search system that allows individuals to search for outstanding warrants issued by various law enforcement agencies across the state.

 If you have been charged with a crime or believe you may have a warrant out for your arrest, contact an experienced Los Angeles criminal defense lawyer from the Simmrin Law Group.
 We can help you understand your situation and give you advice on how to proceed.